List of Disney's Aladdin characters: Forty Thieves

 The Forty Thieves are a group of thieves and assassins that are led by Cassim with Sa'luk as his second-in-command.
 They make their headquarters in Mount Sesame by the sea, which can be accessed by saying "Open Sesame".
 Cassim has a rule of not harming the innocent, much to the dismay of Sa'luk.
 Thanks to Sa'luk after surviving his apparent death following his duel with Aladdin, Razoul and the Guards learn how to get into Mount Sesame.
 33 of the 40 Thieves were apprehended while 7 avoided capture.
 Sa'luk lied to the 7 Thieves stating that Cassim had sold them out and persuades them to help him get Cassim back on track in finding the Hand of Midas.

 The members of the Forty Thieves are voiced by Jeff Bennett, Corey Burton, Jess Harnell, Clyde Kusatsu, and Rob Paulsen.
 Their singing voices in "Welcome to the Forty Thieves" are provided by Scott Barnes, Don Bradford, David Friedman, Paul Kandel, Peter Samuel, Gordon Stanley, and Guy Stroman.

 The Oracle

-The Oracle (voiced by CCH Pounder) is an omniscient entity bound to a staff, who can answer only one question per person and cannot give anymore than that.
+The Oracle (voiced by CCH Pounder) is an omniscient entity bound to a staff, who can answer only one question per person.
 After being given as a gift at Aladdin and Jasmine's wedding, Cassim seeks to find it to find the Hand of Midas.